Rate Limiting

 Limit: 10,000 requests/hour

-ALL clients combined cannot exceed 10k requests/hour
+ALL clients using this route combined cannot exceed 10k req/hour

-2. Client-Level Limits
+3. Client-Level Limits

 Client: mobile-app-ios